All Episodes

 And in their hearts, the left knows this.

-The liberals know that in numerical terms they're a minority.
+The liberals know that in numerical terms, they're a minority.

-They know that in order to implement what they believe, they have to use intimidation and bullying, and they have to monkey around with uh legislative techniques and so forth because they know they're governing against the will of the people.
+They know that in order to implement what they believe, they have to use intimidation and bullying, and they have to monkey around with legislative techniques and so forth because they know they're governing against the will of the people.

 They're happy to do that.

-They're not but when it comes to maybe losing because of this, well, they're not going to tolerate that.
+But when it comes to maybe losing because of this, well, they're not going to tolerate that.

 And Matthews is a Democrat Party operative, just like Stephanopoulos was.